 The age of video slots began in 1975 with the invention of Walt Fraley’s Fortune Coin slot machine.
 Rather than the classic one-armed bandits that slots were before, this game was an electronic video game – that could pay out huge prizes and not just level accolades.

 Nowadays, the world of slots is beyond vast.
 Not only are casinos around the world jammed wall-to-wall with slot machines based on Fortune Coin, but the world of online casinos and mobile gambling is dominated by slots games.
-Slot makers like Microgaming and IGT have created some great ones like Mega Moolah and Da Vinci Diamonds.
-Due to the inspiration of the classic Fortune wheel, slots are more than just “spin and go” machines, giving them interactive mini-games and bonuses that players around the world still enjoy today.
+Slot operators like Novibet Casino offer a range of thematic slots, and due to the inspiration of the classic fortune wheel, such titles are more than just “spin and go” machines, giving them interactive mini-games and bonuses that players around the world still enjoy today.

 2. Tetris (1984)